Unshuffled by Richard Turner and Eric Jones

 Key features

-Eliminates the need for Faro shuffles
+Eliminates the need for Faro shuffles in Eric Jones's adaptation

-Uses a clever gimmick for deceptive impact
+Uses a gimmick for consistent and deceptive results

 Focuses on presentation over technical execution